Power of Prayer, Praise and Worship

 It says the multitudes rose up against them (Who or what is coming against you, is it a multitude or might you be facing some kind of mountain in your life.) and were beaten with rods and many stripes were laid on them.
 Could we handle that and still serve God.
 (Pity party time) Crying Lord what is going on, I'm serving you doing things for you, going to church doing all these good things for you and here I am being treated like this.
 We might not get beaten with rods or whipped nowadays (coming soon though) but we do get beaten down with criticisms, lies, character assassinations and the like for living and proclaiming the gospel of Jesus.
 Paul and Silas were thrown in prison and the jailer was commanded to keep them securely.
 Let's say something here, do we have a jailer who might be keeping us from talking or going where Jesus wants us to go.

-What did the jailer do but put them in the inner prison and fastened their feet in the stocks, might we be in an inner prison, you know we do not have to go to jail to be in prison, we could possibly be allowing a jailer to keep us from being free to promote the gospel, a jailer like fear that's keeping our feet in stocks and stopping us from going were Jesus wants us to go, or could it be inferiority, depression, pity party, (The only party where no one wants to attend.)
+What did the jailer do but put them in the inner prison and fastened their feet in the stocks, might we be in an inner prison, you know we do not have to go to prison to be in a prison, we could possibly be allowing a jailer to keep us from being free to promote the gospel, a jailer like fear that's keeping our feet in stocks and stopping us from going were Jesus wants us to go, or could it be inferiority, depression, pity party, (The only party where no one wants to attend.)
 Fear of man, fear of what people think, and fear of being rejected by people. maybe you already know what the problem might be.
 That's exactly what the enemy wants; keep us from freedom and proclaiming the gospel.
 This is the way out!
 (Acts 16:25) But at midnight!
 (Darkness all around.)
 I have to say that again, But at midnight!
 Paul and Silas were praying and singing hymns to God, really have a hymn sing in jail were supposed to do that in church only right, no when the darkness is all around.
 Yes in church and even when things are going good to and the prisoners were listening to them (what the prisoners were listening to them?)
 I think sometimes we might be afraid to say grace at a restaurant because someone might be listening.

 (Acts 16:26) says suddenly wow suddenly I have to say that again suddenly.
 There was a great earthquake, do you think maybe we need to have an earthquake (spiritual earthquake) in our lives and our foundations shaken to remove the chains that are holding us back.
 Prayer and praise is the way out.
 Now we have an immediately wow immediately I get excited when I hear some of these words.
 Immediately all, again I have to say all, the doors were opened and everyone's chains were loosened.